 Simmons leads 76ers past Mavericks (Oct 28, 2017)

-Six games into his rookie season the first overall pick in the 2016 NBA draft is making up for lost time.

-”He doesn’t look like a rookie out there.
-He’s just playing basketball,” 76ers center Joel Embiid said. ”Once you play basketball, you don’t care about nothing.
-Everything just comes naturally.”

-Simmons had 23 points, eight assists and seven rebounds as Philadelphia outlasted the Dallas Mavericks 112-110 on Saturday night for their second win of the season.
+DALLAS (AP) Ben Simmons had 23 points, eight assists, and seven rebounds as the Philadelphia 76ers outlasted the Dallas Mavericks 112-110 on Saturday night for their second win of the season.

-”Everyone knew he was going to be good, but he’s way better than expected,” Mavericks coach Rick Carlisle said. ”Some of the plays, just amazing stuff.”

-Simmons, who is tall for a point guard at 6-foot-10, also had three steals and shot 10 for 15 from the field.

 Dallas had a chance to tie the game and force overtime with 0.2 seconds remaining with Yogi Ferrell at the free throw line, but the guard missed the first attempt and Dallas couldn’t score on a rebound after he intentionally missed the second.